NovembreLab/feems/README.md

 ### Inclusion of a flag to avoid wrapping locations around America

-Previously, `FEEMS` employed a trick to place points in Western Alaska on the 'other side' of the International Date Line, i.e., on the 'same side' of the map as the North American landmass (only an issue with some projections).
-This threshold longitude was chosen as $-40$.
+Previously, `FEEMS` employed a trick to place points in Western Alaska on the 'other side' of the International Date Line, i.e., on the 'same side' of the map as the North American landmass (only an issue with some projections) using a `translated` flag.
+This threshold longitude was set to a default of $-40$ (to represent the North Ameirican landmass contiguously).

-Now, we provide an option in `prepare_graph_inputs(..., wrap_america=False)` to turn the flag off for flexibility.
+Now, we provide an option in `prepare_graph_inputs(..., translated=True, wrap_longitude=-40)` to turn the flag off AND choose a threshold longitude for flexibility.

 ### Inclusion of a plotting script using `ggplot2`